Cyclist whose career nearly ended following collision27 Jul 2020 | Laura Swaine

 At the time of the crash, the talented jeweller was working for Vashi, an exclusive jewellers, where he created pieces worth tens of thousands of pounds.
 Bradley has now set up his own jewellery design business – Humphreys London.

 Despite the injuries sustained by Bradley, the Uber driver was only told to go on a driver awareness course by the police as a punishment.

-Bradley is taking legal action against the driver and his insurers Nelson who have admitted liability.
-Bradley lost his job two months after the crash and because he was unable to work for several months has suffered a loss of earnings.
+Bradley is taking legal action against the driver and his insurer, Nelson, who have admitted liability.
+Bradley lost his job two months after the crash and suffered a loss of earnings because he was unable to work for several months.
 He was also diagnosed with agoraphobia which overcame him following the cycling accident.

 Bradley added: “This is always preying on my mind and I just need to resolve this so I can move on with my life.
 I have to rebuild my career and start creating amazing pieces of jewellery for people.”

 Bradley’s solicitor Laura Swaine, a specialist cycling accident solicitor at Osbornes Law, said: “This horrendous crash that was no fault of his own has fundamentally changed my client’s life.
 Not only did he suffer the physical and mental scars from the accident, he also lost his job.
 We are pleased that the driver’s insurers have admitted liability, as all my client wants, is for this legal action to be resolved so that he can rebuild his life.”

 The story was covered in the Evening Standard, on the 27th of July.
 You can read the full article here

 Osbornes specialise in helping individuals who have been involved in a cycling collision.
 The firm is the legal partner to the London Cycling Campaign and its members.